jldbc/pybaseball/README.md

 - `enabled` - bool - Whether cache should be enabled
 - `cache_directory` - str - The location to store the cached data.
 If it does not exist, it will be created.
 - `expiration` - datetime.timedelta - The timedelta after the cache file is created to expire it.
 Default = 24 hours.
-- `cache_type` - pybaseball.cache.CacheType - The method to use in storing the cache.
+- `cache_type` - str - The method to use in storing the cache.
 Options:
-  - `CacheType.CSV` - Cache is stored in pandas compatible CSV format files
+  - `CSV` - Cache is stored in pandas compatible comma seperated values files
-  - `CacheType.PARQUET` - Cache is stored in Apache Parquet format files: https://parquet.apache.org/
+  - `PARQUET` - Cache is stored in Apache Parquet format files: https://parquet.apache.org/
-  - `CacheType.PICKLE` - Cache is stored as python pickle files

 # Complete Documentation